masonakdev/edgecase-demo/docs/CLOUD_DEPLOYMENT.md

 The application is fully containerized using **Docker**, ensuring consistency between the development and production environments.
 I implemented container images for both the backend and frontend services using multi-stage builds to optimize image size and security.

 ### Backend Image
 The backend is a Java Spring Boot application.
-Its Docker image is built using a single-stage approach:
+Its Docker image is built using a multi-stage approach:
-1.  **Base Image**: Uses `maven:3.9-eclipse-temurin-17` as the base image, which contains both the JDK and Maven.
+1.  **Build Stage**: Uses `maven:3.9-eclipse-temurin-17` to compile the Java code and package the application into a JAR file using `mvn clean package`.
-2.  **Build & Run**: The source code is copied into the container, and `mvn clean package` is executed to build the JAR file.
-The container then exposes port 8080 and runs the application using `java -jar`.
+2.  **Runtime Stage**: Uses a lightweight `eclipse-temurin:17-jre-alpine` image.
+The JAR file created in the build stage is copied into this final image.
+This separation ensures that the Maven build tools and source code are not included in the production image, resulting in a smaller and more secure container.

 ### Frontend Image
 The frontend is a Next.js application.
 Its Docker image is also built using a multi-stage approach: